jlinoff/pam/PROPOSAL.md

 - `pam-menu.png` — gains `Breached Passwords`, which also changes its height.
 - `pam-prefs-enable-printing-menu.png` — the same menu with Print showing.

-**New captures to add:**
+**New captures — added to `tests/screenshots.py`, awaiting a run:**

-- `pam-breached-passwords.png` — the report with results.
-- `pam-breached-passwords-disabled.png` — the dialogue shown when the
+- `pam-breached-passwords-disabled.png` — the report with the preference off.
-  preference is off, explaining the trade-off.
-Worth capturing precisely because it is the state most users will see.
+  The more important of the two: it is the state almost every reader will meet, and where the trade-off is explained at the moment someone is deciding.
+- `pam-breached-passwords.png` — the report with the preference on, captured **before Check is pressed**.
+Neither shot makes a network request; the disabled one cannot, and the enabled one is photographed at the point where the request count is stated and nothing has gone out.
+A screenshot has no business sending several hundred requests, and this is also the honest picture of what opening the report does.

+No capture for the per-field shield button.
+Every shot runs with the preference off, so photographing it would mean setting the preference purely for the picture; the README describes it in prose instead.

 **Also affected, outside the images:**